KRakeesh04/s1/src/content/docs/mechanics/statics/11-analysis-of-trusses.md

 :::note

-2 equilibrium equations can be written at each joint – vertical & horizontal
+2 equilibrium equations can be written at each joint – vertical & horizontal.

 :::